LennardKrause/xrdPlanner/README.md

   - conic_ref_cif_kev: this key sets the energy at which Dans_Dffraction calculates the intensities from a cif, increasing the value allows for higher resolution reference conics.
 However, the calculation will get slower.

 ## Latest updates:
+  - 2023-08-22 Update: Added a beamstop, define distance to sample with a slider and pick a size from the menu.
   - 2023-08-15 Bugfix: Fixed several bugs with regard to the save/load of the settings file (Again).
   - 2023-08-15 Update: Changed the way themes / styles and customisation works internally.
   - 2023-07-14 Update: Added a key _plo.conic_ref_cif_kev_ to edit the energy for the cif intensity calculation.